How Consumers Can Help the Economy Recover

 Stock market shares have taken a big hit since the closures have been enacted.
 People are hardly considering the buying and sharing of businesses at this point in time because everyone is simply trying to stay healthy and obtain the everyday goods needed to live.
 Since the start of the coronavirus outbreak, stocks have plummeted.

 In addition to the stock market being affected, citizens’ own wallets are being tremendously changed right now.
 The unemployment rate has skyrocketed as a result of the businesses having to either shut down or lay off their employees for the time being.
 The graph below shows the unemployment claims this year from just January to April.

 The loss of globalization for many of these American companies has greatly taken a toll on markets within the nation.
 As a result of the travel ban, many companies have not been able to complete crucial parts of their daily jobs, putting their corporate lives at a standstill.
 When one large nation like China is affected by such an extreme pandemic, all of the others who rely on products and services from them suffer as well.
 This goes for any country who has a special product or service that other nations rely on.
 As other nations ahead of the United States work to drive up their economy again, globalization has the potential to be a key ingredient in boosting the economy, according to Foreign Policy.

-Before outside factors play a role in recovery, what can CONSUMERS do to help the economy bounce back once the pandemic’s curve is flattened?
+Before outside factors play a role in recovery, what can consumers do in the meantime to help the economy?

 Spend money!
 This is key as consumer spending accounts for nearly 70% of the nation’s GDP.
 The Balance even refers to consumer spending as the “single most important driving force of the U.S. economy.”
 No pressure everyone.